Real-Time vs. Batch Pipelines

-A Batch pipeline can be deployed in one of two ways: (1) use a Prediction Export to schedule a recurring delivery a batch of predictions to a custom third-party destination (for offline use cases), or (2) use the Predictions API to access a pre-computed user prediction via low-latency API (for onsite use cases).
+A Batch pipeline can be deployed in one of two ways: (1) use a Prediction Export to schedule a recurring delivery a batch of predictions to a custom third-party destination (for offline use cases), or (2) create a Decision Project to power decisions which can be accessed via the Decision SDK (for onsite use cases).

 A Real-Time pipeline has no batch predictions to export all at once.
-Instead, a Real-Time pipeline can be deployed onsite for decision optimization using the Decision SDK.
-This SDK enables you to dynamically determine in real-time which experience should be served to each user in order to optimize your business.
+Instead, a Real-Time pipeline can be deployed onsite by creating a Decision Project and accessing results via the Decision SDK.
+This enables you to dynamically determine in real-time which experience should be served to each user in order to optimize your business.

 - How to Build a Future Events Pipeline

 - How to Build a Look Alike Pipeline

 - How to Build a Regression Pipeline

 Still have questions?
 Reach out to email@example.com for more info!